Skip to Content

 NBA~9%

 Pinnacle accepts sharp action and re-prices based on real flow rather than shading lines around retail bettors.
 That market-maker discipline is why we use them as the devig reference for +EV — their lines are the closest thing to a fair price available in the market.
-The tradeoff is that pre-match lines can sit unchanged for long stretches when nothing in the market has moved, which looks like staleness to anyone expecting the constant micro-adjustment that soft books do.
+The tradeoff is that pre-match lines can sit unchanged for long stretches when nothing in the market has moved.
+With a delivery-oriented timestamp, that quiet period shows up correctly as a fresh, actively-maintained row rather than a “stale” one.

 Last updated on